PatrykBBB/dl-sysid-eeci2025/README.md

 pip install -r requirements.txt
 ``

 to create the virtual environment.
-Activate the environment with the commands:
+Activate the environment by typing in your terminal:

 ``
 conda activate eeci